newhorizon-tech/ror-social-scaffold/README.md

-# Scaffold for social media app with Ruby on Rails
+# Friend app with Ruby on Rails

-> This repo includes intial code for social media app with basic styling.
-Its purpose is to be a starting point for Microverse students.
+> This is a Social app that allows users to create posts, reply with comments, send a friend request, accept a friend request and see what their friends are posting.

 ## Built With